-The school year is complete, but what kind of progress has your child made?
+The school year is wrapping up, but what kind of progress has your child made?
 And what do you do with the information about that progress?

 Annual assessment is an invaluable tool for guiding your future homeschool planning.
 It helps you make sure you have laid a good academic foundation for your child and are building on it in a systematic manner.
 It also uncovers any gaps that need to be dealt with immediately.

 The most practical assessments come from resources that indicate what your child should know or be able to do at each age, grade, or stage of learning.
 Well Planned Start is an assessment that practically walks you and your child through the evaluation process, but you can also find grade-by-grade checklists from various curricula that can give you an idea of how your child has progressed.

 Using the Information